 - In a 4 cup measuring cup beat one egg, add 1 1/4 cups of milk and mix together.

-- Add milk and egg mixture to the flour mixture.
-Whisk together.
+- Whisk the milk and egg mixture into the butter mixture.

-- Add in cornmeal and stir with a spatula until just combined.
+- Add in cornmeal and stir until just combined.